Code-Institute-Submissions/the-shamans-cat/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
-- Some of the text in the Technology Used section was taken from the wikipedia references to that technology or from the technology's own website.

 ### Media
 - The photos used in this site were obtained from ...